lunduniversity/introprog/migration.md

 ```
 It is important to rewrite to `-new-syntax` before rewriting `-indent`.

-The rewritings can be reversed:
+The rewritings can be reverted:
 ```
 sbt:introprog root> show w03_irritext/Compile/scalacOptions
 sbt:introprog root> set w03_irritext/Compile/scalacOptions := Seq("-deprecation","-rewrite","-no-indent")